 3. Create and distribute a meeting agenda ahead of time.

-Have a clear and concrete agenda distributed in advance that announces the purpose of the meeting and anticipated outcomes.
+Have a clear agenda distributed in advance that announces the goal of the meeting and anticipated outcomes.
 Ensure the agenda has a limited number of action and discussion items.
 This meeting agenda will help keep the meeting on track and can help you stick to your anticipated time limit.

 4. Decide on clear, assigned action items for after the meeting.

-If you are the facilitator/chair of the meeting, control discussion by not letting individuals dominate discussion, or repeat what has already been said.
-You can also examine other ways to share content in meetings, including alternatives to brainstorming, presentations and use of media and technology.
+If you are the meeting host, control the discussion by not letting individual participants dominate the conversation, or repeat what has already been said.
+You can also examine other ways to share content in meetings, including alternatives to brainstorming, presentations, and the use of media and technology.